-B.3.1 Branches are responsible for their own actions and financial affairs.

-B.3.2.1 A branch committee shall have a minimum of two members and would not normally have more than eight members in total.

-B.3.2.2 No former member of a Party or organisation on the proscribed list shall be permitted to hold office on a branch committee, or to hold any other formal office within the Party.

-B.3.2.3 No current member of any other Party shall be permitted to hold office on a branch committee, or to hold any other formal office within the Party.
-The Party Chairman may permit an exception to B.3.2.3 where he believes it to be in the Party's strategic interests to do so.

-B.3.3 The three principal branch officers, Chairman, Treasurer and Secretary shall all be committee members.
+- B.3.1 Branches are responsible for their own actions and financial affairs. - B.3.2.1 The Chairman, Secretary and Treasurer shall be members of the branch committee.
+The number of Committee members to be elected shall be determined by the AGM, subject to a maximum of eight members in total. - B.3.2.2 No former member of a Party or organisation on the proscribed list shall be permitted to hold office on a branch committee, or to hold any other formal office within the Party. - B.3.2.3 No current member of any other Party shall be permitted to hold office on a branch committee, or to hold any other formal office within the Party.
+The Party Chairman may permit an exception to B.3.2.3 where he believes it to be in the Party's strategic interests to do so. - B.3.3 The three principal branch officers, Chairman, Treasurer and Secretary shall all be committee members.
 Further officers may be elected to fulfil other posts.
 If only two members are elected to the committee, they shall be Chairman and Treasurer and one of these shall also be named as Secretary.

-B.3.4 The branch officers and other committee members shall be elected at the branch's Annual General Meeting (AGM) by ballot of members attending.
+- B.3.4 The branch officers and other committee members shall be elected at the branch's Annual General Meeting (AGM) by ballot of members attending.
 Their term of office shall run from the AGM when elected until the next AGM.
 The principal officers shall be required to complete and return a Party Officer's Declaration form.

-B.3.5 All branch members in good standing and members from other branches in accordance with rules B.2.3 and B.2.4 above are eligible to stand for election to the branch Committee.
+Section Q of these Rules of Procedure shall not apply to the election of officers. - B.3.5 All members in good standing are eligible to stand for election to the branch Committee of their branch.
 'In good standing' is defined under I.8 below.

-B.3.6 Members of less than twelve months' standing must be proposed and seconded by those who have been Party members for more than twelve months.

-B.3.7 The elected committee shall have the power to co-opt other branch members for specific purposes whose term shall end at the next AGM and whose voting rights shall be determined by the elected committee.
+For these purposes members are branch members either through B.2.1 or B.2.3 above. - B.3.5.2.
+A branch committee may accept nominations from members of other branches to stand for election to the branch Committee of their branch if they agree to those nominations by a majority. - B.3.6 Members of less than twelve months' standing must be proposed and seconded by those who have been Party members for more than twelve months.
+The Party Chairman shall have the power to veto the election of any member of less than twelve months' standing, within 21 calendar days of the AGM. - B.3.7 The elected committee shall have the power to co-opt other branch members for specific purposes whose term shall end at the next AGM and whose voting rights shall be determined by the elected committee.